GiangHLe/knowledge/mathematics/Probability/Likelihood.md

 In the other hand, $\theta$ is parameters of model $f$ so the integral of all $\theta$ do not necessarily equal 1.

-From here, I, myself have a conclusion, a conditional probability if a likelihood but the likelihood is not necessarily to be an probability.
+From here, I, myself have a conclusion, a conditional probability is a likelihood but the likelihood is not necessarily to be an probability.

 #### Machine Learning (ML)